 - In person sessions will be held Tuesdays-Fridays from 9AM- 12PM

-- Lab will be stationed locally in Frederick City and Prince Georges County
+- Labs will be stationed locally in Frederick City, Montgomery County, and Prince Georges County

 - Frederick County Laboratory Intensive Dates: July 19 – 22; July 26 – 29